-I like to visit the lounges in airports.
+I like to visit the lounges at airports.
 If I have a stopover somewhere and I can somewhat manage to visit a lounge, even if it’s only for a quick bite or drink, I will go there.

 On my recent flight to Seattle, I had a stopover in London Heathrow (LHR) for about 5 hours.
 That gave me enough time to check out the lounge and also get some rest.

 The problem was only my flight arrived at Terminal 5 and my connecting flight also departed from Terminal 5.
 I checked my Priority Pass app for available lounges at the airport and found actually a couple but none at my Terminal.
 That figured out, I had to go on a journey to Terminal 2, which is not quite easy.
 You have to take a bus first to the terminal, there you have to get through security and a ticket check.
 If they tell you that you are at the wrong terminal, let them know you are only here for the lounge and it should be no problem to get through.
 After that, you have to walk underneath the tarmac to get to the satellite building of Terminal 2.
 The lounge is located near gate 34 at Terminal 2B.

-First I tried the Plaza Premium Lounge, which is located to the right side after you pass the ticket control.
+First I tried the Plaza Premium Lounge, which is located on the right side after you pass the ticket control.
 But unfortunately they only had the British Power outlets and I didn’t have an adapter nor the right charger for that port.
 I checked again the app and found the United Club.
 I walked there in the hope that it is a US airline, they would have US power outlets and I was right.
 They had quite a lot of options.
 They not only have the US power outlets, also UK power outlets and USB sockets to plug in your charging cable to the phone directly.